COMBINE-Australia/python-novice-inflammation-2.7/05-cond.md

 > ## How many paths? {.challenge}
 >
-> Which of the following would be printed if you were to run this code?
-Why did you pick this answer?
->
-> A
-> B
-> C
-> B and C
+> Given the following piece of code:
 >
 > ~~~ {.python}
 > if 4 > 5:
 >     print 'A'